Construction of perfect tensors using biunimodular vectors: Search for dual unitaries and perfect tensors

 \section{Search for dual unitaries and perfect tensors}

 The unitary operators discussed in this work remain unitary under the realignment and partial transpose matrix rearrangements that are defined in a product basis, respectively, as follows:

 For $U$ acting on $\mathbb{C}^d \otimes \mathbb{C}^d$, both $U^R$ and $U^{\Gamma}$ are matrices of size $d^2$.
-Unitary $U$ for which $U^R$ ($U^{\Gamma}$) is also unitary is called a dual (T-dual) unitary.
-Unitary operator which is both dual and T-dual is called 2-unitary \cite{Goyeneche2015}.
+Unitary $U$ for which $U^R$ ($U^{\Gamma}$) is also unitary is called a dual ($\Gamma$-dual) unitary.
+Unitary operator which is both dual and $\Gamma$-dual is called 2-unitary \cite{Goyeneche2015}.
 Using operator-state isomorphism \cite{Zanardi2000,Zanardi2001}, a bipartite unitary operator $U \in \mathbb{U}(d^2)$ can be used to define a pure state of four qudits each of local dimension $d$ given by